Conference Papers

 Works in Progress

-Does Telling on Yourself Build Trust?
-The Effect of Open Data Initiatives on Public Perceptions of the Police.
+Telling on Yourself To Build Trust: The Effect of Open Data Initiatives on Public Perceptions of the Police.

 Why Watch The Watchers?
 Frame Utilization In Community Control Over Police Surveillance (CCOPS) Legislation and Media Coverage.